deniz-oezdemir/Philosophers/README.md

 ## Summary
 The "philo" program provides a solution to the classical [dining philosophers problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem), aiming to demonstrate synchronization techniques in concurrent programming.

+For the detailed requirements, please refer to the [subject](./en.subject.pdf).

 ## Installation and Usage

 To install and use the "philo" program, follow these steps: